-The actuarially determined employer contribution consists of a normal cost rate and an accrued liability rate.
+The Actuarially Determined Employer Contribution (ADEC) as a percent of payroll consists of a normal cost rate and an accrued liability rate.
 The normal cost rate is the employer's portion of the cost of benefits accruing during the year after reducing for the member contribution.
 The accrued liability rate is the payment toward the unfunded accrued liability in order to pay off the unfunded accrued liability over 12 years.

-The table below provides the calculation of the actuarially determined employer contribution for the current and prior years' valuations.
+The table below provides the calculation of the ADEC for the current and prior years' valuations.